 To account for monies received from local jurisdictions to support the Homeless Coordinator position responsible for preparing the annual Regional Homeless Grant submission to the U.S. Department of Housing and Urban Development (HUD) from several homeless provider agencies.
-Also accounts for grant funds received directly from HUD for the Data Online Network (DON) Computer Information System Project designed to track homeless persons and the services they receive.

 AARP Experience Corps Southeast Texas